TODO: Write about the project

 - In another terminal:

-sudo systemctl enable ambiene
+sudo systemctl enable ambience

 sudo systemctl restart ambience